kingsdigitallab/sdlc-for-rse/README.md

 Links within these documents may direct the user to:

  - RSE team role descriptions
+ - SDLC process documentation
+ - terms in a glossary
- -
+ - additional documentation

-### SDLC Stages and Processes
+### 2. SDLC Stages and Processes
+The SDLC can represented in a flow diagram

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTM1MTUwNywtMTA2MTc3OTQzOSwtMT
+eyJoaXN0b3J5IjpbMTkzMzYxMTk1MSwtMTA2MTc3OTQzOSwtMT
 MxODAwNzg1OSwtMjAzOTk4MDg1M119
 -->